giovanniboscu/continuous-section-field/README.md

 The engine employs a **multi-pass analysis** combined with **Gaussian integration schemes** to extract structural parameters.
 Specifically engineered for **tapered and non-homogeneous members**, it is ideal for applications where sectional properties vary continuously along the longitudinal axis.

 ####   Continuous Longitudinal Formulation
-Unlike traditional frame analysis software that treats members as prismatic, this library treats the member as a **Continuous Section Field**:

 * **Dynamic Computation**: Every property is calculated at any longitudinal coordinate $z$ via linear vertex-mapping.
 * **Homogenization**: Full support for material homogenization through **positive weights**